IBM/watson-nao-robot/README.md

 ## 2. Create Bluemix services

-Create the following Bluemix services by following the link to use the Bluemix UI.
+Create the Bluemix services by following the link to use the Bluemix UI.

   * [**Node-RED Starter**](https://console.bluemix.net/catalog/starters/node-red-starter)

   Choose an appropriate name for the Node-RED application - `App name:`.
 Click on `Create`.

   ![](doc/source/images/bluemix_service_nodered.png)